ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/workflow-execution.md

 This section describes the execution platform, available tooling, and dataset constraints that shaped how scripts were written, tested, and validated during the investigation workflow.

 **Note:** Each section is collapsible.
-Click the ▶ arrow to expand and view the detailed steps.
+Click the ▶ arrow to expand and view details on software, tools, environment, data sources, and more.

 <details>
 <summary><strong>▶ Environment & Platform</strong><br>